xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 #.
 Image Shift calibration for all the mags to be used.

 #.
 Pixelsizes at mag index 4, 16 and 17.
-They are 46X(LM), 2300X(LM) and 1250X (M).
-Note: *this is only to get SerialEM going,
+They are 46X(LM), 2300X(LM) and 1250X (M). *Note: This is only to get SerialEM going,
-   precise measurement of pixelsize at final image mags will need to be done carefully using different methods, for high resolution image processing.*
+   more precise measurement of pixelsize at final image mags will need to be done carefully using different methods, for high resolution image processing.*

 #.
 Stage Shift calibration for mag index 4, 16 and 17.
 They are 46X(LM), 2300X(LM) and 1250X (M).
 Double check tilting axis
    angles from this step too.